GreenBlackSky/Client_server_test/README.md

 ## Client
 Simple console app, which allows to communicate with server.
 User can:
+* get list of existing accounts
 * login into his account, or create new one
 * check his credits
 * check his items
 * check list of all items in game
 * purchase items from list, using his credits, or sell any of his items
+* check how much items of some kind he has
+* get prices for item

 `client.py` is executable for client.